nujnay/AndroidInterview/01_Java/01_Collections.md

    - class of treemap key must implement the Comparable
 8. stack底层是数组 System.arraycopy()
    - how resize in stack
-9. LinkedMap, how to create a LinkedMap
+9. LinkedHashMap, how to create a LinkedHashMap